 - Book 6–8 weeks ahead in summer.
 Limited inventory; Golden Week and Obon sell out.

-- Confirm meal plan — Many small Yakushima inns serve dinner; pre-confirm for kids’ menu options.
+- Confirm meal plan.
+Many small Yakushima inns serve dinner; pre-confirm kids’ menu options.

 Weather Considerations with Kids

 Yakushima famously rains “35 days a month” — high annual precipitation, with weather changing rapidly.
-With kids:
+Planning for rain is non-negotiable.

 - Bring rain jackets for everyone, even in dry-season visits.